Kunwar Pratap Singh Barhath: Escape to Sindh

-Soon, as the Benaras Conspiracy Case progressed, arrest warrants against Pratap Singh were issued.
-The police was after him, but he evaded them and continued to work secretly for the revolution.
-When his father Kesari Singh Barhath was imprisoned for life, Pratap Singh sent a message to him in jail & assured him that he should not worry, Pratap Singh is still alive.
-Pratap Singh was engaged in consolidating the revolutionary organization by travelling around in Rajasthan, remaining undetected by the police.
+Soon, as the Benaras Conspiracy Case progressed, arrest warrants against Singh were issued.
+He evaded the police and continued his secret work travelling around Rajasthan to consolidate the revolutionary organisation.
+When his father was imprisoned for life, Singh sent a message to him in jail to assure him that he should not worry.

-Pratap Singh escaped to Hyderabad (Sindh) where Pratap Singh disguised himself and worked as a compounder in a dispensary.
-In Sindh, he continued to instill in the youth the spirit of revolution and patriotism.
-On one hand, the police was looking for him, while on the other hand, his fellow revolutionaries also started searching for Pratap amongst his acquaintances and relatives.
+Singh escaped to Hyderabad in Sindh, where he disguised himself and worked as a compounder in a dispensary.
+He continued to instill in the youth the spirit of revolution and patriotism.
+On one hand, the police were looking for him, while on the other hand, his fellow revolutionaries also started searching for him amongst his acquaintances and relatives.
 Eventually the revolutionaries were successful and Pratap's associates came to know that he was in Hyderabad (Sindh).
 But in order to mislead the police, they spread rumors of his presence in Hyderabad (South India).
-Hence, when police interrogated an Oswal family in Jaipur on the whereabouts of Pratap Singh, the family, due to harassment gave an address of Hyderabad, but of the Hyderabad in Deccan, leading police on a blind hunt to South India.
+Hence, when police interrogated an Oswal family in Jaipur on the whereabouts of Singh, the family, due to harassment gave an address of Hyderabad, but of the Hyderabad in Deccan, leading police on a blind hunt to South India.

-Whereas police went looking for him in Hyderabad (South), the Jaipur associates sent Pratap's accomplice Ram Narayan Choudhary in Hyderabad (Sindh) to warn Pratap.
+Whereas police went looking for him in Hyderabad (South), the Jaipur associates sent Pratap's accomplice Ram Narayan Chaudhary in Hyderabad (Sindh) to warn Pratap.
 They wanted Pratap to reach Bikaner and take leadership and organise the revolutionaries there.
 When Ram Narayan Choudhary arrived in Hyderabad, he heard of a young man preaching nationalism & patriotism to the youth & inciting them for revolution.
 Afterwards, it didn't take long for Chaudhary to find Pratap.
 Upon meeting Chaudhary & understanding his associates' intentions, Pratap Singh decided to shift his location back to Rajasthan.

-Betrayal & Arrest
+Betrayal and arrest

-He travelled back to Rajasthan and on his way back, decided to stop at Ashanada Station(Jodhpur) and contact the station master, who was also a part of the group.
-But the station master had been caught by the police a few days back and had turned approver to save himself.
-This led to the arrest of Pratap Singh Barhath.
-He was tried for his connection in Benaras Conspiracy Case and sentenced to 5 years jail.
+Singh travelled back towards Rajasthan, stopping at Ashanada Station(Jodhpur) to contact the station master, who was also a part of the group.
+The station master had been caught by the police a few days earlier and had turned approver to save himself.
+This led to the arrest of Singh, who was tried for his role in the Benaras Conspiracy and sentenced to five years jail.

 Trial in Benaras Consipiracy Case

 Kunwar Pratap was tried for his complicity in Benaras Conspiracy Case.
-On 14 February 1916, he was sentenced to 5 years of rigorous imprisonment.
+On 14 February 1916, he was sentenced to five years of rigorous imprisonment.

 After the Delhi Conspiracy case, the sensational trial of Banaras Conspiracy Case started under a three-judge tribunal against persons related to the conspirators.
 In this tribunal, S. R. Daniel, B. K. Dalal, and Sheetal Prasad Vajpayee were the judges.
 The Tribunal, while pronouncing its judgment on 7 March 1916, awarded the following punishments to the accused: